openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

 You can upload multiple files at a time.

-If you have very large audio files or large data sets to share with your students, do not use the **Files & Uploads** page to add these files to your course.
+If you have very large audio files or large data sets to share with your students, do not use the **Files** page to add these files to your course.
 Instead, use another hosting service to host these files.

 .. _Upload a File: